Thursday, November 26, 2015

 First I want to mention my article today over on So Sew Easy.
 If you've ever been interested in trying out these handy plastic snaps, check out how to install them and also see a number of ideas on where they can be used!
 Scroll down to find my tutorial to make Sag Cinchers.

-Speaking of snaps: Years ago I posted a quick tutorial for making Sag Cinchers, my variation of those little elastic half-belts that help to hold up droopy drawers.
+Speaking of snaps: Years ago I posted a simple tutorial for making Sag Cinchers, my variation of those little elastic half-belts that help to hold up droopy drawers.
 That was on my old blog and it's not so easy to find anymore, so for those who have been asking, here it is again.
 Hope this tutorial comes in handy!
 I've used ours for over 5 years and they are still going strong.
 They even helped to keep maternity or transition pants on this mama!

 Tuesday, August 11, 2015